igr/ether/README.md

 ⭐️ `BlackHole` is a sink event.
 It is a special event that is not emitted by any pipe.
 It is used to terminate the event flow.
 It is like a `null` in the event world.

 Pipes that are updating _projections_ are the ones that usually returns the `BlackHole` event.

+🤔 You realized by now that `Pipe` can be actually any serializable data object, right?

 ## Matter ⚛️